Last new tokens added: March 21, 2014 Last updated for sold items: April 15, 2014

-New items were added to New York, Ohio, Pennsylvania and Patriotic Civil War tokens.
+New items were added to Illinois, Indiana, New York, Ohio, Wisconsin and Patriotic Civil War tokens.

 CIVIL WAR PATRIOTIC vs. STORE CARDS: